skupperproject/skupper-example-yaml/README.md

 You can configure sites and service bindings declaratively, but linking sites is different.
 To create a link, you must have the authentication secret and connection details of the remote site.
-Since these cannot be known in advance, linking must be procedural, not declarative.
+Since these cannot always be known in advance, linking is usually procedural, not declarative.

 <!--
 **Note:** There are several ways to automate the generation and